shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   From a certain spell list or spell lists
 -   From a certain school or schools
--   Targeted spells or area of effect spells
+-   Targeted spells or AoE spells
+-   Have or don’t have certain tags (Cantrip, Sustained, etc)

 ## Death Bender